jordiclive/jordiclive.github.io/books.md

 A great, complementary talk by Farmelo can be found [here](https://www.youtube.com/watch?v=YfYon2WdR40)

 I found this book to the most remarkable page-turner.
-Farmelo is obsessed with his subject but he is an assiduous, observant and fair biographer.
-The book reveals Paul Dirac’s fragility, along with his awesome intellectual power as a young man: *The Principles of Quantum Mechanics*, is still an acclaimed text today, due to Dirac’s inspired clarity.
-Dirac’s humble origins were completely atypical, especially compared to the quantum physicists avant-garde; this book describes how this quiet man ended up living the most incredible life, becoming often involved in the historical events defining that period.
+Farmelo is obsessed with his subject but he is also an assiduous, observant and fair biographer.
+The book reveals Paul Dirac’s fragility, along with the awesome intellectual power as a young man: *The Principles of Quantum Mechanics*, is still an acclaimed text today, due to Dirac’s inspired clarity.
+Dirac’s humble origins were completely atypical, especially compared to the quantum physicists avant-garde; this book describes how this quiet man ended up living the most incredible life, becoming often involved in the defining historical events of the period.
 Dirac set off the chain-reaction of physicists predicting particles through thought alone.

-Conversely, I did not find Dirac altogether that strange a character, Henry Cavendish or Nikola Tesla were stranger however, Dirac’s love letters to his wife, Manci (Margit Wigner), during their courtship are a highlight of the book.
+Conversely, I did not find Dirac altogether that strange a character, Henry Cavendish or Nikola Tesla were stranger.
+However, Dirac’s unconventional love letters to his wife, Manci (Margit Wigner), during their courtship are a highlight of the book.

 <span style="color:green">American Kingpin: The Epic Hunt for the Criminal Mastermind Behind the Silk Road</span> – by *Nick Bilton* (**2017**)